 When you have accurate stock information and the right stock levels for the relative speeds your products are moving, you increase your efficiency.
 We help companies reduce costs through streamlined inventory processes and the automated processing of reliable supplier feeds.
 Paul Lever, Director of appliances merchant Cheapest Electrical uses the Volo system to manage its inventory and stock control and estimates the system saves it between 3 and 4 staff a year: “Volo is big boys’ software which allows us to list our entire stock on various multichannel platforms and keep a close control.

-To talk with us about the International aspect of ecommerce and the other growth and efficiency levers in your own business, please send us a note here.
+To talk with us about the inventory & stock control lever and the other efficiency levers in your own business, please send us a note here.